Grauel Faculty Fellowship Recipients 2020-2021:

 PETER KVIDERA (English) will write an introduction to my current book project, Unsettling America: U.S. Immigrant Writing and Regional Transformation.
 Will explain the political, legal, and social context of immigration at the turn of the twentieth century and, second, demonstrate clear connections to the controversial immigration policies of today.

-PEGGY SCHAUER (Education and School Psychology) will collect student work and baseline survey data from pre-service teachers at John Carroll University to look for places in the university curriculum and experiences in the field that best support moments of critical consciousness around race and class and encourage the adoption of practices and pedagogies the would be considered culturally responsive.
+PEGGY SCHAUER (Education) will collect student work and baseline survey data from pre-service teachers at John Carroll University to look for places in the university curriculum and experiences in the field that best support moments of critical consciousness around race and class and encourage the adoption of practices and pedagogies the would be considered culturally responsive.

 ANTHONY TARESCAVAGE (Psychology) will examine the utility of a recently developed psychological test, the Personality Inventory for ICD-11 (PiCD).
 This test is designed to assess a new diagnostic model of personality disorders, and it will be used by upwards of 100 countries to diagnose these conditions.
 In the United States alone, approximately 9% of the population has a personality disorder.